Table of Contents[Hide][Show]

 - For a laid-back outing, ride the train at the Dole Plantation.

-- Finally, see hula performances and shop for souvenirs at the Ala Moana Center.
+- Finally, see free hula performances daily and shop for souvenirs at the Ala Moana Center.
 It’s the world’s largest open-air shopping center.